 1. Differences in leadership style

 We tend to think of leaders as fitting a certain mold.
 You might imagine a leader who’s extroverted, loud and friendly.
 The thing is, there’s no right or wrong way to lead, and there are several leadership styles.
-Communication in the office can go awry when companies fail to recognize different kinds of leaders.
+Corporate communication in the office can go awry when companies fail to recognize different kinds of leaders.
 Leadership isn’t a skill people are born with or without, but something that can be learned and perfected over time.

-2. Perspective: Matchers vs. mismatchers
+2. Perspective: matchers vs. mismatchers

-The next time you’re struggling to establish effective communication in the workplace, ask your team to look at an image of three circles – two are identical and one is slightly smaller.
+The next time you’re struggling to establish effective company communication, ask your team to look at an image of three circles – two are identical and one is slightly smaller.
 Ask them what they see.
 Do they point out similarities or differences between the shapes?
 Those who mention the sameness of the spheres are matchers, while those who notice differences are mismatchers.
-Depending on how they view problems, looking for similarities or differences, getting a grasp on someone else’s perspective can help diffuse conflict.
+Depending on how they view problems – looking for similarities or differences – getting a grasp on someone else’s perspective can help diffuse conflict.

 3. Forgetting about human emotion